 This article will show how to build a predictive model for credit scoring using Microsoft HDInsight and Dataiku.
 We’ll build a very simple workflow leveraging only visual recipes for both data preparation and machine learning (no coding required), and running entirely over Spark.

 You’ll need access to a Microsoft HDInsight clutser, configured as HDI 3.5 with Spark 1.6, and Dataiku installed as a third-party application.
-More details can be found in this article.
+More details can be found in the reference documentation.
 You’ll also need a Data Scientist access in Dataiku to be able to create Machine Learning models.

 The source dataset used in this article is coming from the “Give Me Some Credit” Kaggle challenge.
 If you do not have a Kaggle account, please sign up first.